 Everyone on the ice must wear skates.

-Check the map or the outdoor rink status page to see if an outdoor artificial ice rink is open.
+Check the map to see if an outdoor rink is open.
+Outdoor rink closures and service alerts will list all locations with a notice – open rinks won’t be listed.
 Depending on the weather, rinks may be closed.

 After any heavy snowfall, the artificial ice rinks will close due to cleanup.
 The City operates more than 50 outdoor rink locations in a typical season and crews work as quickly as they can to clean the ice and re-open the rink after a snowfall.